 If you are using frozen veggies and/or fruit, add ½-1 cup hot or boiling water instead of room temperature or cold water.

 This hot trick will help balance the temperature of your smoothie so it’s closer to room temperature.
-You may have to play around with the amount of hot water you add to get your desired temperature, but it’ll be smooth smoothieing (yep, another brilliant word I made up) once you figure it out.
+You may have to play around with the amount of hot water you add to get your desired temperature, but it’ll be smooth smoothieing (yep, I made up that word) once you figure it out.

 Use fresh veggies and fruit instead of frozen.